Facial Nerve Disorders in Princeton and Monroe, NJ

 The primary focus of your consultation will be on finding the cause of your disorder.
 To do this, Dr. Kay will perform a careful examination of your eyes, ears, nose, and throat.
 He will also review your health history and current medications.
 Based on his findings, he will likely recommend other tests or x-rays be performed as well.

 Unusual facial symptoms could be due to a facial nerve disorder and should be treated promptly by Dr. Scott Kay.
 Contact Princeton Otolaryngology Associates of Central New Jersey area to schedule your appointment.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.